BEARlyDev/Guidelines/README.md

 3. All open ended questions can be posted only after the member finds no answers on searching/reading stackoverflow/docs.

-4. Answers to questions are best conveyed in DM, answers in the group are allowed, but not in overflow.
+4. Answers to questions are best conveyed in DM, answers in the group are allowed as a link to thread online. regular answers are also allowed, but not in overflow.

 4. Do not share memes, jokes or any other inappropriate content(other than to convey a point).